The 80s – A Decade Like No Other [Embracing Nostalgia]

 Car safety was still obsolete back then, so we didn’t wear seatbelts; we could sleep in the back of a station wagon or ride in the back of a pickup truck without getting pulled over.

 Time appeared slower.
-I remember summer break feeling like an eternity.
-So much so that I looked forward to school starting up again.
-Time started speeding up in the late 80s, and time seemed to fly by.
+I remember summer break feeling like an eternity—so much so that I looked forward to school starting up again.
+Time started speeding up in the late 1980s, and it seemed to fly by.

 Everything was better: Sports, music, politics, people, and life were better.
 Real artists made them, and all have had more heart and soul since.

-Everything wasn’t corporatized either, like today.
-Mom & Pop shops were typical, and the customer service was better back then because people were more friendly.
+Everything wasn’t corporatized, either, like today.
+Mom-and-pop shops were typical, and customer service was better back then because people were more friendly.

 The 80s music was a whole conglomeration.
 When I think of music, I don’t think of genres like pop, funk, metal, rock, rap, etc. I call it all 80s music.
 In my truck, I listen to 80s music on my Sirius Satellite (80s on 8) with some of the original VJs hosting.